 Backpacking Sapa

-An explorers paradise, you are likely to arrive here early in the morning.
-Check into one of the awesome hostels in Sapa, leave your bags here, and go in search of Motorbikes for hire!
-It’s around $10 per day to hire a motorbike, cheap for the freedom to explore some of the incredible sights around Sapa at your own pace.
+An explorer’s paradise, you are likely to arrive here early in the morning.
+Check into one of the awesome hostels in Sapa, leave your bags here, and go in search of motorbikes for hire!
+It’s the best way to get out and explore the local area.
+Your hostel should be able to help you organise everything from guided village treks and restaurant recommendations.

 Backpacking Ha Giang

+The town itself is OK, not a heap to do.
+The only reason travellers really visit is to do the motorbike loop.
 Although it’s getting more and more popular every day, there are still some hidden gems here, like the remote lake of Na Hang.
-There’s plenty of ripe adventure material left to find travelling in this part of Vietnam.
+There’s plenty of ripe adventure material left to find while travelling in this part of Vietnam.

 Backpacking Halong Bay & Cat Ba Island

-A UNESCO world heritage sight, often known as the Eighth Wonder of the world, is an unmissable stop whilst backpacking Vietnam.
+This UNESCO World Heritage site, often known as the Eighth Wonder of the world, is an unmissable stop whilst backpacking Vietnam.
 Almost everyone who visits Halong Bay does it as part of a pre-arranged package.
-I’m not normally one for taking the tour option but it is pretty impossible otherwise.
-The tour’s not too expensive and it was totally worth it.
+I’m not normally one for taking the tour option, but it is pretty impossible otherwise.

 Backpacking Hue